seanf316/P3-Reclaim-The-Light/README.md

 User Story: As a user, I want to access a fun engaging story narrative throughout the game.
 `

-When the user has reviewed their stats they can press and button to begin the adventure.
-Each of the main narratives provides the user with a either bright ascii text or some ascii art that is related to that narrative the user is currently viewing.
-The text will again be displaying using the type print animation to draw the users attention to the screen.
-At the end of the narrative the user will be offered 2 choices, each choice sends the user on a different path allowing for a fun and engaging game.
+When the user has reviewed their stats they can press any button to begin the adventure.
+Each of the main narratives provides the user with either bright Ascii text or some ASCII art that is related to the narrative the user is currently viewing.
+The text will again be displayed using the type print animation to draw the user's attention to the screen.
+At the end of the narrative, the user will be offered 2 choices, each choice sends the user on a different path allowing for a fun and engaging game.
 ![Adventure Story](/docs/screenshots/nessus.webp)

 ### **Loot**
 `
-User Story: As a user, I want find loot and upgrade my stats.
+User Story: As a user, I want to find loot and upgrade my stats.
 `

-Theres are three forms of loot in the game - Common, Legendary & Exotic.
-Each item of loot contains a Rarity, Name, Value & stat Assignement i.e. Common - Worn Sword - 1 - Attack.
+There are three forms of loot in the game - Common, Legendary & Exotic.
+Each item of loot contains a Rarity, Name, Value & stat Assignment i.e. Common - Worn Sword - 1 - Attack.

 Common items have a Value of 1, Legendary items have a Value of 2 and Exotic items have a Value of 3.
-Loot values are added to the players stats when the are found in chests or dropped from enemies.
-Image below consists of what the user will see (examples):
+Loot values are added to the player's stats when they are found in chests or dropped from enemies.
+The image below consists of what the user will see (examples):

 Common items are displayed in the color CYAN